 NORFOLK, Va.
 (AP) — A bill to be considered by Virginia lawmakers would award nearly $3.5 million in state compensation to four Navy sailors who were wrongfully convicted in the rape and murder of an 18-year-old woman in 1997.

 The Virginian-Pilot reports that unlike previous compensation bills, this one would not prohibit the men from suing the city or employees.

-An attorney for one of the men says the money "wouldn't come close to being fair compensation," but would be a step toward justice.
+Wilson’s lawyer said the money “wouldn’t come close to being fair compensation,” but would be a step toward justice.

 DNA matched only a fifth man convicted in the case.

 Outgoing Gov. Terry McAuliffe granted the four men absolute pardons in 2017.